-The Community Bank[®] network has returned more than \$20 million in contributions to local communities in this financial year alone.
-Our branches have been able to fund health services, sports programs, aged care facilities, education initiatives, community events and much more.
+The Community Bank® network has returned more than \$20 million in contributions to local communities in this financial year alone.
+Our branches have been able to fund projects that make a difference to a community; improved health services, sports programs, aged care facilities, education initiatives and community events that connect communities and encourage prosperity.